 PGD and PGS Benefits

 PGD and PGS offers several benefits to those who choose to include it in their IVF cycle.
 First and foremost, both can reduce the risk of passing on genetic abnormalities to babies conceived with IVF.
 Couples going through IVF often have to go to great lengths just to become pregnant.
 Losing a pregnancy due to an inherited abnormality could be devastating.
-While PGD and PGS are not 100% guaranteed, they do reduce the risk.
+While PGD and PGS testing are not 100% guaranteed, they do reduce the risk.

 Side Effects and Risks